 At that time, I also started to nom my feelings with food, especially sweets.

 Chocolate was my kryptonite.

-Even if I never had cookies or chocolate at home, every time I was feeling sad, I was just going to the nearby supermarket to buy some food to sooth my feelings.
+Even if I never had cookies or chocolate at home, every time I was feeling sad, I was just going to the nearby supermarket to buy some food to soothe my feelings.
 And I was eating it, even if I was not hungry, even if at one point, I was feeling a bit sick of all this sugar, even if I knew it was “bad” and that it wouldn’t solve my problem.
-I was eating, until I finished the whole box of cookies or the whole chocolate bar.
+I was eating until I finished the whole box of cookies or the whole chocolate bar.
 I never purged after though.